 Explore ancient rock art sites and gain profound insights into Dreamtime stories; take part in First Nations-led artist workshops; experience bush tucker on a culinary-inspired tour; and go on an interpretive adventure through idyllic local waterways, rolling sand dunes or lush mangroves — there’s a wealth of Aboriginal-led tourism offerings to experience.

 Cook and Colonisation

 Lieutenant James Cook, captain of HMB Endeavour, claimed the eastern portion of the Australian continent for the British Crown in 1770 and, eighteen years later, the First Fleet arrived to establish a penal colony in New South Wales.

 To find out more about European settlers and their journey, tour a replica of James Cook’s flagship at the Australian National Maritime Museum in Sydney.
-You can check out Cook’s first landing place at Botany Bay, just south of Sydney.
+You can check out Cook’s first landing place at Botany Bay.
 To get a feel for what life was like for the first Europeans in Australia, take a walking tour around The Rocks, the site of the first European settlement in Sydney.
 You’ll be intrigued by the incredible stories of murders, muggings and mysteries.

 The British Government sent ships carrying convicted criminals or ‘convicts’, to Australia not only to rid England and Ireland of the criminals, but also to use them as labourers in the newly formed colonies.